FENG SHUI:

-WIND AND WATER
+THE WIND AND THE WATER,

-Feng Shui, which could be translated as wind and water, is an ancestral Chinese practice whose origins go back more than 4000 years.
-Feng Shui is a set of beliefs, traditions, common sense and divination and considers that the fluidity of energy flow brings harmony to the earthly environment.
-A good Feng Shui respects certain rules of habitat planning and our living space must be thought according to the energies in order to establish harmonious relations, to be in good health… The essential bases of Feng Shui are: THE CHI Chi is a difficult concept to grasp for Westerners.
-Chi for the Chinese, Qi for the Japanese and Prana in India, Chi is an omnipresent vital force that circulates freely between all things and beings in the universe.
+Chi is a difficult concept for Westerners to grasp.
+Chi for the Chinese, Qi for the Japanese and Prana in India, Chi is an omnipresent vital force that circulates freely between all the things and beings in the universe.
 Chi is the universal energy of life that permeates the world: every living organism is animated by energy and generates its own Chi.
-Chi is multivibratory because it is charged with all the energies it encounters and its intensity and quality vary with its movements.
-In a house, it will be impregnated by all the elements of the house: materials, colors, architecture, plants and humans.
-It can be blocked by walls or furniture, absorbed by water, weakened by dying plants or aggressive because of angular shapes.
-Depending on the house, the Chi can have a positive or negative influence on the daily life of the occupants.
+Chi is multivibratory because it is charged with all the energies it encounters, and its intensity and quality vary with its movements.
+In a home, it will become impregnated with all the elements of the house: materials, colours, architecture, plants and people.
+It can be blocked by walls or furniture, absorbed by water, weakened by dying plants or attacked by angular shapes;

 Feng - vent